-VXLAN is an open standard supported by many of the key data center technology companies, such as VMware.
+Key Topic VXLAN is an open standard supported by many of the key data center technology companies, such as VMware.
 VXLAN is a Layer 2 encapsulation technology that substitutes the usage of VLAN numbers to label Ethernet broadcast domains with VXLAN numbers.
-A traditional Ethernet switch can support up to 2 (4096) Ethernet broadcast domains or VLAN numbers.
-VXLAN supports 2 Ethernet broadcast domains or VXLAN numbers.
-That is 16,777,216 Ethernet broadcast domains.
+A traditional Ethernet switch can support up to 212 (4096) Ethernet broadcast domains or VLAN numbers.
+VXLAN supports 224 Ethernet broadcast domains.
 A VXLAN number ID is referred to as VNI.
 There is a one-to-one relationship between an Ethernet broadcast domain and a VNI.
-A single Ethernet broadcast domain can't have more than one VNI.
+A single Ethernet broadcast domains can't have more than one VNI.
 Two distinct Ethernet broadcast domains can't have the same VNI.

 Figure 4-1 shows a traditional design with two ESXi hosts in different racks, each one with a powered on VM.
 If both VMs need to be in the same Ethernet broadcast domain, the broadcast domain must be spanned, or extended, across all the Ethernet switches shown in the diagram.
-This makes it necessary for either the Spanning Tree Protocol to be configured in all the Ethernet switches or a more expensive loop-preventing solution such as Transparent Interconnection of Lots of Links

-(TRILL) to be deployed.
+This makes it necessary for either the Spanning Tree Protocol to be configured in all the Ethernet switches or a more expensive loop-preventing solution such as Transparent Interconnection of Lots of Links (TRILL) to be deployed.
 With VXLAN deployed, the ESXi hosts can encapsulate the VM traffic in a VXLAN frame and send it over the physical network, which can be IP-based rather than Ethernet-based, thus removing the need to configure Spanning Tree or deploy solutions such as TRILL.